DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

 ### Charging pad outlines are appearing partially in the ground
 * Must be some issue with the z-axis that is being calculated for the csv file.
+* `charger_options.py` is supposedly the file that handles generation for the csv files that place the chargers in the map.
+However it is missing.
+---

 ## TODOs
 1. Carla Client running slow, option to check that should speed things up
 2. Shut off background display to speed things up
 3. fix the charging pads, z-axis
 4. Take a look at
+5. Skip to 11:41

 ## Current Status
 * Carla Editor and Carla client for manual driving are both working with the UE5 on map 10!